 What are pop ups?
 Pop ups are a small window of advertising that pops up on your web page, usually annoying your site visitor and making for a subpar user experience (UX).
 Pop ups are soon to be known by their more technical name, intrusive interstitials.
 Google’s new Page Experience update is calling for no intrusive interstitials, which means many website owners have questions around how to stop pop up ads from affecting your rankings or how to fix intrusive interstitials or how to remove pop ups or even -- and more to the point -- what is an interstitial?

 Google wants to ensure that no intrusive interstitials get between the users and the content they need.
-Websites that use pop ups, particularly mobile intrusive interstitials, will get a Google interstitial penalty in the upcoming Page Experience Update.
+The Page Experience Update means that websites using intrusive interstitials, particularly mobile intrusive interstitials, will get a Google interstitial penalty.

 If you can keep your website interstitials to a minimum and fix mobile interstitials, you’ll offer a better user experience.
 Now is the time to refine your technical search engine optimization (SEO) techniques and preserve your Search rankings.